MolSSI/QCFractal/docs/qcfractal/source/managers.rst

                          [--ntests NTESTS]

     A CLI for a QCFractal QueueManager with a ProcessPoolExecutor, Dask, or Parsl backend.
-The Dask and Parsl backends *requires* a config file due to the complexity of its setup.
+The Dask and Parsl backends *require* a config file due to the complexity of its setup.
 If a config file is specified, the remaining options serve as CLI overwrites of the config.